 - The government of India may revise these thresholds on the basis of changes in the wholesale price index or exchange rate fluctuations.

 - Under the Competition Act, as modified by the Government of India Notification dated 4 March 2011, for the purposes of merger control assessment, ‘group’ is defined to mean two or more enterprises that, directly or indirectly, are in a position to:

 • exercise 50 per cent or more of the voting rights in the other enterprise;

 • appoint more than 50 per cent of the members of the board of directors in the other enterprise; or

 • control the management or affairs of the other enterprise.

 - An enterprise has been defined in section 2(h) of the Competition Act as:

-Therefore, in assessing the requirement of notifiability of an acquisition of an ‘enterprise’, the presence of a division, unit or subsidiary in India will also have to be considered.
+Therefore, in assessing the requirement of notification of an acquisition of an enterprise, the presence of a division, unit or subsidiary in India will also have to be considered.

-- While the Amendment Regulations have increased this threshold from 15 per cent to 25 per cent, bringing it in line with the SEBI Takeover Regulations, the CCI now considers instruments that entitle the acquirer to hold 25 per cent or more at a future date, at the time of their issuance, in assessing the 25 per cent threshold.
+- While the Regulations have the threshold of 25 per cent, in line with the SEBI Takeover Regulations, the CCI now considers instruments that entitle the acquirer to hold 25 per cent or more at a future date, at the time of their issuance, in assessing the 25 per cent threshold.